k1ngdr3w/selenium-sauce/README.md

   `SeSauce.selenium`

   Runs a Selenium Server on your local machine.
 This is useful for development and is only used if SauceLabs is disabled.

+## Examples

+Selenium Sauce is not a unit test runner and has no dependencies on a specific unit test framework, but functions best in conjunction with one.
+Check out the examples using real test frameworks in the [/examples](https://github.com/alexbrombal/selenium-sauce/examples) directory (see the README file there for information on how to run the tests).